Snake Cell Andhra Pradesh: Organisation

-Snake Cell is a voluntary organization working for Conservation of Reptiles.
+Snake Cell is a voluntary organisation working for Conservation of Reptiles.
 It was started on 2009 and registered itself as an NGO (537/2009, AP/2009/0017904).
-The organization is officially authorized by Andhra Pradesh Forest Department to carryout rescue operations and awareness programs in Andhra Pradesh.
-The primary activities Of Snake Cell are rescuing snakes which stray into local residential communities and return them to their natural habitats.
-Other than engage in snake rescues, Snake Cell also facilitates awareness amongst the general public and educates students about facts, fallacies, misconceptions and myths about snakes.
+The organisation is officially authorised by Andhra Pradesh Forest Department to carryout rescue operations and awareness programs in Andhra Pradesh.
+The primary activities of Snake Cell are rescuing snakes which stray into local residential communities and return them to their natural habitats.
+Other than engage in snake rescues, Snake Cell also facilitates awareness among the general public and educates students about facts, fallacies, misconceptions and myths about snakes.

-A team of young animal welfare activists and students run the Snake Cell organization.
+A team of young animal welfare activists and students run the Snake Cell organisation.
 With a mission to save snakes, Snake Cell promotes wildlife conservation as a philosophy and a hobby.
-Since the organization was founded, Snake Cell has successfully attempted to save over 1000 snakes and has educated thousands of people about issues related to snakes.
+Since the organisation was founded, Snake Cell has successfully attempted to save over 1000 snakes and has educated thousands of people about issues related to snakes.